kkatta11/learning-library/oic-integration-library/core-competencies/insight/getting-started/introduction/introduction.md

 * Comprehend Insight basic navigation, terminology and key concepts
 * Create a model, defining milestone(s), a unique instance identifier, and alert(s)
-* Associate model to a business process by mapping model milestone(s) to the business process implementation.
+* Associate model to a business process by mapping model milestone(s) to the business process implementation
 * Activate the model to view and analyze business processes in real time using dashboard
 * Drag and Drop key business milestones to coordinate activities in context of SLAs
 * Create a pre-configured or custom dashboards to track metrics, ratios and trends